 Salt Lake rent assistance.

 Salt Lake City as well as regional county programs can help pay rent for income qualified families.
-A number of non-profits, charities, and government resources provide emergency rental assistance, low income housing, and money for paying a portion of a security deposit.
+A number of non-profits, charities, churches and government assistance programs provide emergency rental assistance, low income housing, and money for paying a portion of a security deposit.

 While funding is limited and a formal application process is in place, anyone that is struggling can call an agency below to apply for emergency rent funds.
 The goal of many of the programs is to prevent evictions, keep people in their homes and apartments, or reduce homelessness.
 There is also rehousing from some agencies, and this will offer funds for a security deposit or possibly a motel voucher to keep a family stable while they seek permanent accommodations.
 The low income, elderly, people with children, and disabled receive first priority in when applying for rent help from Salt Lake City agencies.